1848

-This site is less a blog than a cheap and tatty little receptacle for the work of British-Canadian journalist Leigh Phillips.
-If you like a nice, long, non-fiction read, you should appreciate much of Leigh’s writing.
-If you don’t, you will probably find most of these pieces instead to be overly baroque, polemical essays in a confusing mix of registers.
+This site is less a blog than a cheap and tatty little receptacle for some of the work of British-Canadian journalist Leigh Phillips.

-Leigh Phillips lived in Brussels for five years covering the European Union.
+Leigh lived in Brussels and Amsterdam for almost a decade covering the European Union.
 While there, he wrote for the EUobserver, the Guardian and Red Pepper and specialised in financial, environmental and political reporting.

-His work has also appeared in the Daily Telegraph, the Sunday Express, the New Statesman, Businessweek, the Globe and Mail, Maisonneuve and Embassy, as well as in translation in a number of continental European newspapers.
+His work has also appeared in Nature, Scientific American, the Daily Telegraph, the Sunday Express, the New Statesman, Businessweek, the Globe and Mail, Salon, Maisonneuve and Embassy, as well as in translation in a number of continental European newspapers.
 Previously, while based in Amsterdam, he reported on European digital media and information technology in the developing world.

-He has written thousands of news articles.
+He has written thousands of news articles and dozens of analyses and opinion pieces.
 On this site, you can find some of the ones of which he is moderately happy with.

 Upon the advent of the economic crisis, Leigh became known in particular for his critical coverage of the EU’s austerity policies and what he describes as a hollowing out of democracy in the EU.